seonghun-dev/seonghun-dev/README.md

 - Drug-alert IOT product
 - Distributed System Team Project

+## Project
+If you want to contact me

 <!--
 **seonghun912/seonghun912** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.